mbpolan/retro-realms/README.md

 You will find here a Gradle project that has a frontend written in AngularJS 1.x and PIXI.JS, and a backend written in Scala using the Spring framework.
 The code is for a very watered-down multiplayer RPG with some basic controls, like chatting and server-side collision detection.
 It uses the STOMP protocol to deliver messages over a web socket between clients and the server.
-I borrowed sprites and tiles from my favorite SNES games for some nostalgia. :)
+I borrowed sprites and tiles from my favorite SNES games to give the demo some color - a big thanks to [this project](https://github.com/christopho/solarus-alttp-pack) for making them available to everyone!

 ##Building
 You can start the project up right away by first cloning this repository, and then running the following command